 We may not know what to do after a break-up, but instinctively we know what not to do: checking your ex’s social media profile, texting them, or calling them may be tempting, but it’s also counter-productive.
 For now, be brave and cut ties with them so you can focus on yourself and healing.

 Indeed, while it's not wise to bottle up your feelings, don’t overthink or over-analyze what went wrong either.
-And yes, finding this kind of balance is one of the hardest things to do post-breakup.
-A good place to start is fighting off any thoughts that begin with “what if?” or “I should have”.
+And yes, finding this kind of balance is one of the hardest things to do after a split.
+A good place to start is fighting off any of those nagging thoughts that begin with “what if?” or “I should have”.
 That will only deepen the sense of powerlessness of feeling lonely after a break up.